swcarpentry/python-novice-gapminder/_episodes/01-run-quit.md

 > > ## Solution
 > >
 > > The python code gets treated like markdown text.
 > > The lines appear as if they are part of one contiguous paragraph.
+> > This could be usefull to temporarly turn on and off cells in notebooks that get used for multiple purposes.
 > > ~~~
 > > x = 6 * 7 + 12 print(x)
 > > ~~~